-The sheep nasal botfly, Oestrus ovis, is a widespread parasite, but of almost no significance as a cause of disease.
+The sheep nasal botfly, Oestrus ovis, is a widespread parasite of sheep and may also infect goats, but it is of almost no significance as a cause of disease.

-The female fly lays batches of about 50 newly hatched larvae in or on the nostrils of the sheep.
+The female fly lays batches of about 50 newly hatched larvae in or on the nostrils of the host sheep or goat.
 The larvae then crawl onto the mucous membrane of the nasal passage, where they will remain for at least two weeks.

 Development of the first instar larvae may be delayed for one to nine months; this plays a role in the over-wintering cycle.
 The pupal stage lasts one to two months depending upon temperature.